HaithamLeo/accessibility-ui/README.md

-# accessibility-ui: React Accessibility Widget
+# react-a11y-kit: React Accessibility Widget

-**accessibility-ui** is a React component that brings an advanced accessibility interface to your web app, empowering users with a suite of usability tools.
+**react-a11y-kit** is a React component that brings an advanced accessibility interface to your web app, empowering users with a suite of usability tools.

 ---